BertvanderVeen/BES2020GLLVMworkshop/README.md

 install.packages("gllvm")
 ```

 If you encounter any problems when using the <tt>gllvm</tt> R-package, please explore existing issues here: https://github.com/JenniNiku/gllvm.
-If your problem has not already been explored by someone else, feel free to post a new issue.
+If your problem has not already been explored by someone else, feel free to post a new issue or use the discussion board in this repository.

 Further example material on using the <tt>gllvm</tt> R-package is available in the vignettes, and the reference manual, of the package:<br>
 https://cran.r-project.org/web/packages/gllvm/vignettes/vignette1.html <br>